DSC-SPIDAL/pub/README.md

       Furmanski](http://dl.acm.org/author_page.cfm?id=81100369005)\
-      C^3^P Proceedings of the third conference on Hypercube concurrent computers and applications - Volume 2, 1989 1027.
-[1027.[The prime factor non-binary discrete
+      C^3^P Proceedings of the third conference on Hypercube concurrent computers and applications - Volume 2, 1989 1027. [[The prime factor non-binary discrete
       Fourier transform and use of Crystal_Router as a general purpose communication
       routine](http://dl.acm.org/authorize?4115)][\